Skip to main content

 2. Post-completion OPT, which is OPT available after the student’s program end date

 Post-completion OPT has three different kinds: standard post-completion OPT, STEM extension OPT, and H-1B cap-gap extension OPT.
 For further information on the STEM extension OPT and H-1B cap-gap extension OPT, please see the USCIS websites.
-The information we provide below will focus on standard post-completion OPT.
+The information we provide focuses on standard post-completion OPT.

-For standard post-completion OPT, the application should be mailed or submitted online to USCIS as early as 90 days before graduation up to the end of the 60-day grace period.
+For standard post-completion OPT, the application should be mailed or submitted online to USCIS as early as 90 days before graduation (SEVIS program end date) up to the end of the 60-day grace period.

 For pre and post-completion OPT, the process is as follows: